American Indian Studies Program Scholarship

 The Gladys Dieruf American Indian Studies Scholarship, Minimum Award: $600

-Description: The American Indian Studies Program (AISP) of the University of Wisconsin-Madison seeks to provide and maintain the highest levels of education, scholarship, leadership, and support to all students, staff, and faculty at the University.
-AISP offers a one-time, nonrenewable scholarship to students who are pursuing a Certificate in American Indian Studies.
+Description: American Indian Studies (AIS) of the University of Wisconsin-Madison seeks to provide and maintain the highest levels of education, scholarship, leadership, and support to all students, staff, and faculty at the University.
+AIS offers a one-time, nonrenewable scholarship to students who are pursuing a Certificate in American Indian Studies.
 Applicants must have declared the certificate and need financial assistance.
 The scholarship is open to full-time undergraduate students for education-related costs such as tuition, books, childcare and transportation.
 The recipient must submit a short article on how the funds assisted their educational program.